Carrie Underwood: Voice

-Underwood has been highly acclaimed for her vocal talents.
+Underwood has been highly acclaimed for her vocals.
 David Wild of Rolling Stone has praised her voice, saying that "she can hit any note".
 Her vocal range has been described as "enormous", with critics highlighting her ability to hold notes for an extended period of time.
 Billboard describes her vocal ability as "freakish".
 Concert critics have pointed out that "she'll let loose with an improbably long note that runs through more octaves than you knew existed".
 When asked if it ever becomes difficult to belt at such high intensity during her 90–120 minute live shows, Underwood responded, "I'm too proud to drop keys.
 I won't do it.
 Maybe the older I get, I'll write some songs in lower keys so it'll be easier.
 I've always been pretty good as far as stamina onstage.
 Being able to work out and stay physically strong is important ...
 So far, it's worked for me.
 I'm just blessed at being able to be loud for long periods of time."
 Fellow country music singer Randy Travis paid high praises to Underwood's voice when asked about her cover of his 1988 hit song "I Told You So", saying that "her voice is so much better suited to the song.
 I have a baritone voice, and her soprano voice really fits well with the range of the song.
 Her ability to get into the upper register of her voice and just hold those high notes is great."
 Her voice has also been praised as "versatile".
-She has performed live versions of gospel songs like "How Great Thou Art", in which Yahoo! critics noticed her ability to move an audience with a "powerful performance", and Rock songs like Guns N' Roses' "Paradise City", with Rolling Stone critics saying it was a "standout performance", adding that "when the song reached its crescendo, the singer went right over the edge with it, twirling like a tornado and tossing in more than a few banshee wails" and even saying "if the original members of Guns N' Roses ever wanted to reunite without Axl Rose, they might be wise to ask Carrie Underwood to fill his bandana".
+She has performed live versions of gospel songs like "How Great Thou Art", in which Yahoo! critics noticed her ability to move an audience with a "powerful performance", and rock songs like Guns N' Roses' "Paradise City", with Rolling Stone critics saying it was a "standout performance", adding that "when the song reached its crescendo, the singer went right over the edge with it, twirling like a tornado and tossing in more than a few banshee wails" and even saying "if the original members of Guns N' Roses ever wanted to reunite without Axl Rose, they might be wise to ask Carrie Underwood to fill his bandana".
+In 2023, Rolling Stone ranked Underwood at number 158 on its list of the 200 Greatest Singers of All Time.